2023 Most Popular Online Criminal Justice & Corrections Bachelor's Degree Schools in the Plains States Region

 Top 10 Most Popular Online Criminal Justice & Corrections Bachelor's Degree Schools

 Our analysis found Park University to be the most popular school for criminal justice and corrections students who want to pursue an online bachelor’s degree in the Plains States Region .
-Located in the large suburb of Parkville, Park University is a private not-for-profit college with a moderately-sized student population.
+Located in the large suburb of Parkville, Park University is a private not-for-profit college with a medium-sized student population.

 About 33% of the students majoring in criminal justice at the school are women while 67% are male.